tsnellgrove/dark_castle3/doc/to_do.md

 				- IDEA: need to re-do class verbs to be most specific (e.g. 'doff' and 'sit')
 				- IDEA: then equate general verbs with specific in cond_syn()
 				- IDEA: benefit is that err never runs for general verb if swapped to specfic
+			- TBD: inventory
+				- TBD: inventory => examine if do_noun is_receptacle and not closed
+				- TBD: interp() syntax 'look at' => inventory
+				- TBD: universal syn 'ist' => inventory
 			- TBD: doff
 				- TBD: create doff() method
 				- TBD: create take => doff if do_noun is_garment entry in cond_syn()